Asylum seekers create EU 'limbo' nation

 People in Norway and Sweden usually had to wait about one year for a decision.
 Some in Spain had to wait 18 months.

-The situation was also dire in Hungary and Greece, where 94 percent and 90 percent of 2015 and 2016 applicants, respectively, were still waiting for a decision at the end of last year.
+The situation was also dire in Hungary and Greece, where over 90 percent of 2015 and 2016 applicants were still waiting for a decision at the end of last year.

 Pew said that many people who initially applied in Hungary were so put off by its immigration system that they moved on to Austria and Germany to try their luck.